 Now, on to the prizes!
-The VOICES Awards 2022
+VOICES Awards 2022

-The VOICES Award was presented for the first time in 2021 as part of the virtual VOICES conference for companies from the Staffbase community.
-In 2022, Staffbase is also honoring successful communication projects with the award and recognizing the commitment to internal communication of its growing community.
+The VOICES Award was first presented in 2021 as part of the virtual VOICES conference for companies from the Staffbase community.
+At VOICES London 2022, Staffbase also honored successful communication projects with the award and recognizing the commitment to internal communication of its growing community.

 The VOICES Award for Highest Active Reach went to Millennium Support.
 The company has cracked the code for maximizing the reach of news to its employees: a smart use of push notifications, weekly leadership updates, creating and communicating to employee communities, and news with options for 2-way communication are just some of the best practices the company applies on a daily basis.

-The VOICES Award for Highest Engagement Rate was presented to SMC France.
+SMC France got the VOICES Award for Highest Engagement Rate.
 They've found the perfect mix between company- and employee-driven news, driving likes, comments, and shares on a daily basis.

-The VOICES Award for Best Newsletter Design was given to Farfetch.
+Farfetch received the VOICES Award for Best Newsletter Design.
 They clearly showed how good design is essential to good communication; they’ve nailed creating a newsletter that's read by more than 8,000 users on bi-weekly cadence, greatly improving access to important company information.
 But not only are these emails filled with engaging news — they're also beautifully designed!